10 Best Dumbbell Back Exercises To Build Mass and Strength

 1. Adjust an incline bench and set it below 45 degrees.

-2. Your chest should be supported by the bench, with your chin above the top.
+2. The bench should support your chest, with your chin above the top.

 3. Grasp a dumbbell in each hand.
 Let the dumbbells hang directly below your shoulders.